-Gladstone Park: Who and Where is It?
+Gladstone Park: Who Lives Here and Where is It?

 We Think Therefore We Are!

-According to many authorities such as the U.S. Census Bureau, Gladstone Park is the small triangular area that starts at the apex created by the intersection of N. Northwest Highway and N. Milwaukee in the south, broadening to about a half mile wide as it heads northwest some 1.3 miles on the long side.
-This Zip Code Tabulation Area, established for purposes of cumulating demographic data, makes up only about one-quarter of USPS zip code 60630 in the southern section and a much smaller portion of 60646 in the north.
+According to many authorities such as the U.S. Census Bureau, Gladstone Park is the small dark grey triangular area on the map that starts at the apex created by the intersection of N. Northwest Highway and N. Milwaukee in the south, broadening to about a half mile wide as it heads northwest nearly 1.3 miles on the longest side.
+This Zip Code Tabulation Area, established for purposes of cumulating demographic data, makes up about one-quarter of USPS zip code 60630 in the southern section and a much smaller portion of 60646 in the north.
+By this measure, Gladstone Park is only a quarter of a square mile in area with about 650 residential buildings and 1700 people.

 zip codes area map